NBA Rumors: Kawhi Leonard To Raptors For DeMar DeRozan, OG Anunoby & Pascal Siakam, ‘Sporting News’ Suggests

 — Yahoo Sports NBA (@YahooSportsNBA) July 13, 2018

-With their goal to fully dominate the LeBron James-less Eastern Conference next season, trading DeMar DeRozan for Kawhi Leonard makes a lot of sense for the Raptors, especially if the 27-year-old small forward proves that he is already 100 recovered from the quad injury.
+With their goal to fully dominate the LeBron James-less Eastern Conference next season, trading DeMar DeRozan for Kawhi Leonard makes a lot of sense for the Raptors, especially if the 27-year-old small forward proves that he is already 100 percent recovered from the quad injury.
 When healthy, there is no doubt that Leonard is a better NBA player than DeRozan on both ends of the floor.
-The Raptors will be receiving a new superstar who can accurately hit shots from beyond the arc.
+The Raptors would be receiving a new superstar who can accurately hit shots from beyond the arc.

 However, the suggested trade is also a huge gamble for the Raptors since Kawhi Leonard could only be a one-year rental.
 When the 2018 NBA offseason started, Leonard demanded a trade from the Spurs and said that he preferred to be traded to the Los Angeles Lakers.
 At first, the Spurs were hesitant to engage in a trade negotiation with the Lakers and other Western Conference teams.